 Rabbe asked how this will affect evaluation of effectiveness in terms of variability?
 Farnsworth said it includes the range of conditions we will need to manage under and will provide information on the upper limit of suppression, but will still introduce some noise into interpretation.
 Farrell’s machine learning model takes this into consideration along with mechanical management.
 Farnsworth said we had planned on using up all our water by 2024 and be done with this management experiment, but this is not the case.
 Turner estimated we would have about 150,000-acre feet of water in the EA at the beginning of 2024.
 Farnsworth asked the TAC to consider what they want to do for 2024.
 Rabbe noted concern regarding a potential reset of the EA account.
 Baasch suggested a fall WC release.
 Rabbe said fall maintenance of the system and rotenone application limits the timing of fall releases, but there may be an open window the third week of October, with the water arriving at the end of October/beginning of November.
 Scheel asked about the reset volume?
 Farnsworth said it resets to 100,000-acre feet if the reservoir fills.
 Scheel asked about the volume used for germination suppression releases.
 Turner said it is variable each year, but in the past, it has been somewhere between 50,000 – 80,000 AF.
 Rabbe said if we could get the EA account down to 100,000-acre feet by the end of 2023, that would help.
 He said there may be potential for a fall WC release in late October of 2023 and a June 2024 germination suppression release.
 Farnsworth and Farrell agreed that with high annual variability in these releases, continuing for 2024 will improve the power of the analysis.
 Farnsworth said at Rowe we have lost the battle, that area needs maintenance, and we have already learned that water won’t work there.
 He suggests a reset there to increase learning potential for next year.
 Program budgeted $85,000 for disking in areas where vegetation growth has surpassed river flow ability to return channel to sand/water.
 Scheel asked about the process to make a fall release.
 Rabbe said without an EA Account Manager, the Service just planned for a single release in 2023.
 The process would involve the Service, EA RCC, and WAC.
 Farnsworth reminded there is no AOP this year for a 2nd Tier release.
-Jenniges said this should be a problem since the Service already has a target flow set that makes WC migration releases a priority.
+Jenniges said this should not be a problem since the Service already has a target flow set that makes WC migration releases a priority.
 Flyr asked who the interim FWS EA account manager is.
 Rabbe said Porath is filling this gap for now, but the Service could fill the position by the end of the year.
 Turner reminded the TAC how the germination suppression release was coordinated with twice weekly calls with the Service, downstream water users, and the EDO to collectively come up with a recommendation for the release that Porath signed off on.
 He suggested this as a way forward.

 Presentation: Germination Suppression Presentation 2023-07-12